EU highlights suffering of Belarusian boy-prisoners

 EU states have locked out Belarus from European aviation.

-They are also drawing up economic sanctions on its banks and its oil and fertiliser firms and preparing to blacklist more officials in response.
+They are also drawing up sanctions on its banks and its oil and fertiliser firms and preparing to blacklist more officials in response.

-But for its part, Russia also took a leaf from Belarus' book when it snatched an opposition activist off a plane two days ago.
+But for its part, Russia took a leaf from Belarus' book when it also snatched an opposition activist off a plane two days ago.

-Andrei Pivovarov, the head of Open Russia, a pro-democracy NGO, had boarded a flight from St. Petersburg to Warsaw when it was stopped before take off and police hauled him off.
+Andrei Pivovarov, the head of Open Russia, a pro-democracy NGO, had boarded a flight from St. Petersburg to Warsaw when it was stopped before take off and police hauled him away.

-"One more political prisoner in Russia today ... now held incommunicado at the Investigative Committee", Vladimir Kara-Murza, another Russian activist, noted.
+"One more political prisoner in Russia today ... now held incommunicado at the Investigative Committee", Vladimir Kara-Murza, a fellow Russian activist, noted at the time.

-"This case is not an isolated incident but confirms a continuous pattern of shrinking space for civil society, the opposition and critical voices as well as independent media in the Russian Federation," an EU foreign service spokesman said on Tuesday.
+"This case is not an isolated incident, but confirms a continuous pattern of shrinking space for civil society, the opposition, and critical voices, as well as independent media in the Russian Federation," an EU foreign service spokesman said on Tuesday.

 "The European Union calls on the Russian authorities to immediately and unconditionally release Mr Pivovarov," he added.